Teganissorens

 Teganissorens (also known as Decanesora; c.
 1682 – 1718) was an influential Onondaga chief, orator and diplomat.
-He played a leading role in English–French–Iroquois relations during the last quarter of the seventeenth and first quarter of the eighteenth centuries.
+He played a leading role in English–French–Haudenosaunee relations during the last quarter of the seventeenth and first quarter of the eighteenth centuries.

 Biography

-He was strongly attached to the French, and in 1682 was placed at the head of a deputation of Iroquois chiefs that was sent to Montreal to make terms with Frontenac and his Indian allies.
-It was soon discovered that the Iroquois had sent Teganissorens as a blind, and were taking the field against the Illinois Confederation, while pretending to wish for peace.
-But the French governor dismissed him with honor, knowing that his influence did not extend to all the Iroquois tribes.
+He was strongly attached to the French, and in 1682 was placed at the head of a deputation of Haudenosaunee chiefs that was sent to Montreal to make terms with Frontenac and his Indian allies.
+It was soon discovered that the Haudenosaunee had sent Teganissorens as a blind, and were taking the field against the Illinois Confederation, while pretending to wish for peace.
+But the French governor dismissed him with honor, knowing that his influence did not extend to all the Haudenosaunee tribes.

-He set out on a similar mission in 1688, and the preliminaries for a treaty were arranged between Denonville, the Canadian governor, and the Iroquois deputies.
+He set out on a similar mission in 1688, and the preliminaries for a treaty were arranged between Denonville, the Canadian governor, and the Haudenosaunee deputies.
 The Hurons were dissatisfied with the proposed treaty, and, on the return of Teganissorens and his party, they were attacked by Kondiaronk, a Huron chief.
 Some were killed and others taken prisoners, among the latter Teganissorens, who, on complaining of this attack on an ambassador and a friend of the French, was told by Kondiaronk that the latter themselves had sent him.
-To show that he spoke sincerely, he at once released the Iroquois ambassador.
+To show that he spoke sincerely, he at once released the Haudenosaunee ambassador.
 Teganissorens, however, remained loyal, and continued to render such services that he ranked with Oureouhare and Garaconthie as one of the three Indians to whom the French colony in Canada was most indebted.